usevgeny/linuxScripts/mailsend/README.md

 This shell script is designed to generate and send emails in accordance with the RFC 5322 format.
 It takes three parameters: destination email address, subject, and body of the email.

+## Requiorements:

+ - Postfix: Mail Transfer Agent (MTA) for sending emails.
+ - Dovecot: IMAP and POP3 server for handling incoming emails.
+ Ensure Postfix and Dovecot are installed and properly configured on your system.
+ [Here you can find a great script by Luke Smith](https://github.com/lukesmithxyz/emailwiz) if you want to set up your own mail server.

 ## Usage

 Ensure you have the necessary permissions to execute the script.
 Then, run the script with the following command: